Why Did I Ever Say Yes Twice?

 Why Did I Ever Say Yes Twice?
 (Warum hab ich bloß 2 x ja gesagt?, Professione bigamo) is a 1969 German-Italian comedy film directed by Franz Antel and starring Lando Buzzanca, Teri Tordai and Raffaella Carrà.
+It is also known as The Viking Who Became a Bigamist.

+Plot

 A railway worker has two wives, one in Munich and the other in Rome.
-It is also known as The Viking Who Became a Bigamist.